ServiceStackApps/RedisReact/README.md

-This feature takes advantages of the POCO conventions built into the [C# ServiceStack.Redis Client](https://github.com/ServiceStack/ServiceStack.Redis) where it will automatically display any releated entities for the current value, as seen with the related **Customer** the **Order** was for and the **Employee** who created it:
+This feature takes advantages of the POCO conventions built into the [C# ServiceStack.Redis Client](https://github.com/ServiceStack/ServiceStack.Redis) where it will automatically display any related entities for the current value, as seen with the related **Customer** the **Order** was for and the **Employee** who created it:

 [![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/redis-react/order-refs.png)](http://redisreact.servicestack.net/#/keys?id=urn%3Aorder%3A10860&type=string)